Double Edge Safety Razors

 A Double Edge Safety Razor, also known as simply a safety razor or DE razor, is the name for a shaving device with a protective barrier positioned between the edge of the cutting blade and the skin.

 Double edge safety razors as we would recognise them today have been around for well over 100 years, with the first patent for the safety razor submitted in 1880.
 They would have been the razor of choice for your father or grandfather before the cartridge system revolution in the 1970s and 80s.
+You can read more about the history of razors and shaving on our blog - for example, our post on the Victorians' history of beards!

 Recent years have seen a rise in popularity for this classic form of shaving for a number of reasons.
 Replacement double edge safety razor blades are considerably less expensive than the cartridge system alternatives, making them more economical for long term use.
 Only one blade and no lubrication strip tends to cause less irritation on skin prone to redness and itching after a shave.
 Also, due to the reduction in single use plastic, safety razors are better for the environment.